 We Are Ready To Handle Your Dog Bite Case

 When a man’s best friend turns into a nightmare, a Los Angeles dog bite attorney is prepared to devote their time and knowledge to secure compensation for any costs the victim is faced with.
-At the Law Offices of Howard Craig Kornberg, our Los Angeles dog bite attorneys have 30 years of experience that we put into helping the victim with their case so they can heal and move forward.
+At the Law Offices of Howard Kornberg, our Los Angeles dog bite attorneys have 30 years of experience that we put into helping the victims with their cases so they can heal and move forward.